Newspaper Page Text

 political organization through

-which it is assumed. the Grand
+which it is assumed, the G r and

 Old Party deals with its slighted

 Negro contingent.
-The Party chest.
+The Party chest,

-properly enough, is subject tn the
+properly enough, is subject to the

-overlordship of the party bosses
+overlordship of the partv bosses

-Dr. Hawkins. then is doubly quali
+Dr. Hawkins, then is doubly quali

-fied to serve as spokesman and
+fied to serve as spokesman at d

-apologist for his party to his race
+apologist for his party to his r: : o

 It is but fair, then to assume that